sarahzrf/pyglossary-cc-cedict/README.md

 # Overview

-Convert CC-CEDICT into a pleasantly-formatted dictionary (no longer hardcoded to output GoldenDict!)
+Convert CC-CEDICT into a pleasantly-formatted dictionary!

 # Dependencies